-Childcare 20

-Training Stipend 20

-Other Documentation in ISS 21

-ISS Review 21

-SECTION 7: APPEALS 22

-SECTION 8: NON-DISCRIMINATION 23

-SECTION 9.
-GENDER EQUITY 24

-SECTION 10.
-LIMIT ON ADMINISTRATION AND CAREER COUNSELING 24

 PURPOSE

 This rule implements the Competitive Skills Scholarship Program (CSSP) enacted pursuant to PL 2007 Ch.
 352 and codified at 26 MRSA chapter 25, subchapter 5.
 CSSP is intended to provide individuals with access to education, training and support leading to skilled, well-compensated jobs with anticipated high employment demand, to improve the economic well-being of the participants in the program and to provide employers with a skilled labor force.

-SECTION 1: DEFINITIONS
+SECTION I: DEFINITIONS

-Applicant means an individual who has applied for CSSP where eligibility may or may not have been detennined.
+Applicant means an individual who has applied for CSSP where eligibility may or may not have been determined.

 Bridge Program Participant means a high school Junior or Senior enrolled in the Early College and Career and Technical Education Program (ECCTEP).